 For those who prefer visuals, here’s a quick example:

-Key Points to Note with Thermally Broken Windows
+Key Points to Note with Thermally Efficient Windows

 When considering or specifying metal windows and doors for your new luxury home, getaway property, or boutique commercial project, there are a few key points to manage when discussing thermally broken versus solid metal profiles: